Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/data_processing.md

   - databricks
 ---

-Data processing workloads in Stacks refers to jobs which:
+Data processing workloads in Stacks are jobs which:

 1. Take data in the data lake as input (this can be various formats e.g. CSV, Parquet, JSON, Delta).
 2. Perform some form of data transformation / cleansing / modelling over the data.